nickthetj/Cheap-Thrills-Good-Money/README.md

 #### 3. Strategizing how to Present our Findings to the Stakeholders.

-We explored which film genre on average produces the highest return on investment by various methods that grouped the genre categories and then calulated the mean ARR values for each genre.
+We explored which film genres on average produces the highest return on investment by various methods that grouped the genre categories and then calulated the mean ARR values for each genre.

 We determined that the range of budgets within the 'Production Budget' column was too wide to compare these film genres accurately, so we decided to create 4 distinct bins defined by the quartiles of the 'Production Budget' column.
 These bins represent 4 investment ranges that can be considered more risky as the amount of funds invested increases.